-Most of the main campus student services are located in a cluster of buildings in the center of campus.
-On-campus services are available to day and evening students for in-person support from 8:00 a.m. to 7:00 p.m., Monday through Thursday, and from 8:00 a.m. to 3:00 p.m. on Friday.
+VC meets this Standard.
+Most of the main campus student services, including Admissions and Records, Assessment, the Student Business Office, the Transfer Center, the Career Center, and Counseling, are housed in the Student Services Center Building.
+Student Activities, Student Government, Financial Aid, DSPS/EAC, the Veterans' Resource Center, and EOPS are located in nearby buildings.
+On-campus services are available to students for in-person support from 8:00 a.m. to 7:00 p.m., Monday through Thursday, and from 8:00 a.m. to 5:00 p.m. on Friday.
 Saturday hours are made available during peak registration times.
-Online access to services are available 24/7 via the student MyVCCCD portal and VCCCD/Ventura College website.